vaguue/bookyboo/README.md

 This project is a hackable fork of vercel/commerce, swapping out Shopify for LemonSqueezy and @vercel/kv.
 The aim is to make it super easy for anyone to set up a digital product store using React.
 Whether you're selling ebooks, software, or any other digital goods, this setup has got you covered.

+## Why?

+There should be some easy way to set up a website to sell digital goods without too much of a hustle for a developer.
+I hope this would be it.

+## Next.js Commerce x LemonSqueezy

 A Next.js 14 and App Router-ready ecommerce template featuring: